Western Animation / Pete

 - Adaptational Heroism: While Pete has traditionally been a truly evil villain, in Mickey Mouse Clubhouse and, to a lesser extent, Goof Troop, he was played differently.
 In Goof Troop at least, he was a Jerkass, a Manipulative Bastard, and (as a result of the premise) an Abusive Parent, but he was also shown to have standards, fight against greater evils from time to time, and have a few Pet the Dog moments, making him more of an Unsympathetic Comedy Protagonist or Anti-Hero.
 In Mickey Mouse Clubhouse, he is played much more sympathetically due to the target audience being younger to the point where he's not even very mean and actually gets along with the other characters.
 One episode of DuckTales had a gruff but outright heroic Pete who was only positioned as a potential villain as a Red Herring.

 - Arch-Enemy: To Mickey Mouse, Donald Duck and/or Goofy, depending on the cartoon.
 The last one, however rarely ever suspects that they're enemies.

-- Artificial Limbs: due to having his peg leg removed from his design, one European drawer justified this change with "he got a much more realistic prosthetic".
+- Artificial Limbs: Due to having his peg leg removed from his design, one European artist justified this change with "he got a much more realistic prosthetic".

-- Bears Are Bad News: Before Steamboat Willie.
+- Bears Are Bad News: Before Steamboat Willie he was a bear.